 Levines create convening space for our region's nonprofits

-Sandra and Leon Levine are among the leading philanthropists in our region.
-Together the couple leads the Leon Levine Foundation, which has made significant contributions to many beloved institutions in our community.
+Sandra and the late Leon Levine are among the leading philanthropists in our region.
+Together the couple lead the Leon Levine Foundation, which made significant contributions to many beloved institutions in our community.

-As a businessman who founded the Family Dollar discount chain and grew it into a Fortune 400 company, Leon Levine dreamed of ways to give back to his community and share his growing wealth with those in need.
-He established The Leon Levine Foundation in 1980, but the demands of his ever-growing business prevented him from focusing on it until retirement.
-Now, his foundation serves as a “second career.”
+As a businessman who founded the Family Dollar discount chain and grew it into a Fortune 400 company, Leon Levine dreamed of ways to give back to his community and share his growing wealth with those in need, so he established The Leon Levine Foundation in 1980.

 Growing up in the Jewish faith, Sandra was inspired by her parent’s charitable example.
 Later, it was her husband Leon’s personal gift to Duke University that especially piqued Sandra’s interest in philanthropy.
 Over the years, Sandra has helped to put the couple’s inimitable stamp on a variety of charitable endeavors.